transcriptaze/sn-vcv/README.md

 ### [sn-vco](/documentation/sn-vco.md)

-_sn-vco_ is a more-or-less standard VCO module except that it produces a _sn_ output rather than a _sine_ which, as described above, allows the waveshape to be morphed between a sine, square, triangular and sawtooth wave.
+_sn-vco_ is a more-or-less standard VCO module except that it produces a _sn_ output rather than a _sine_ which (as described above), allows the waveshape to be morphed between a sine, square, triangular and sawtooth wave.

 ### [sn-vcox](/documentation/sn-vcox.md)